thinknathan/ts-defold-types/README.md

 ## This Fork

-This fork has more detailed types than the origin repo.
-Hand-written patches replace many of the `any` keywords with specific types, sets constant values to use `const`, etc. See the changelog for details.
+This fork has releases that match the version number of Defold releases.

+It also maintains a list of deprecated functions that get removed entirely from the original repo.

 This repo can be used as a drop-in replacement of the original.